rust-lang/chalk/book/src/recursive/coinduction.md

 Finished goals that have a premature result are then stored in the temporary cache.
 For the caches the following invariant holds: results stored in the temporary cache are by definition premature whereas all results in the standard cache are mature.

-For each premature result, all coinductive assumptions that result depends upon are collected and stored alongside the result in the temporary cache.
+For each premature result, lower and upper bounds (i.e. the outermost and innermost dependencies) are collected and stored alongside the result in the temporary cache.
-With this information, it is possible to track the concrete dependencies of each result even if nested coinductive cycles occur.
+With this information, it is possible to over-approximate the precise dependencies for each result even if nested coinductive cycles occur.
 If such a nested cycle is finished, all results that depend on it can either be dropped if the assumption for this cycle was disproved or they become mature and can be moved to the standard cache.

 A special case occurs if a cycle start depends on the coinductive assumption of an enclosing active cycle.
-In this case, the result for the cycle start is still premature after finishing the cycle and needs to be kept in the temporary cache.
+In this case, the result for the cycle start is still premature after finishing the cycle and must be dropped alongside all results that depend on it.
 The following is an example where this happens. `C5` depends indirectly on the cycle start `C1` but is itself also a cycle start.
 Thus, these two cycles are nested and interconnected, as the cycle starting with `C1` can't be finished without the cycle starting with `C5` be finished first, which in turn depends on the first one again.